CoreumFoundation/coreum/README.md

 Entire process of running local chain is automated by our tooling.
 The only prerequisites are:
 - `docker`, `g++` and `make` installed from your favorite package manager
+- Make sure docker service is running and your current user has permissions to run docker commands (instructions [here](https://docs.docker.com/engine/install/linux-postinstall/))
 - `go 1.21` or newer installed and available in your `PATH` (ensure version of go, installing from package manager might get you an older version)

 ### Build binaries